im-fiv/hasanlang/README.md

 cargo build
 ```

+Additionally, you can install [Hasanlang syntax highlighting extension](https://github.com/greenbush5/hasanlang-syntax-extension) for VS Code.
+This is my first time making a syntax highlighting extension, so feel free to contribute to it as well!

 ## Contributing
 I would love to have your help in making Hasanlang better.
 Contributions are very welcome.